satyam983599/DTAssignment/readme.md

 ## Overview
 This assignment consists of two tasks organized in two separate folders: `Task1` and `Task2`.
 Each task has its own `index.html` file to start the project.
 Additionally, `Task2` includes `index.js` and `jsonData.js` files for dynamic handling of HTML.

+## Warning
+**Note:** The website created in this assignment is not responsive.
+It may not display correctly on devices with different screen sizes such as mobile phones or tablets.

 ## Folder Structure
 ```